 ON FOREIGN AFFAIRS AND INTERNATIONAL TRADE

-The Standing Senate Committee on Foreign Affairs and International Trade has a mandate to examine legislation and matters relating to foreign and Commonwealth relations, including: treaties and international agreements; external trade; foreign aid; and territorial and offshore matters.
+The Standing Senate Committee on Foreign Affairs and International Trade has a mandate to examine legislation and matters relating to foreign relations and international trade in general, including: treaties and international agreements; foreign aid; and territorial and offshore matters.

 On March 8, 1938, the Senate of Canada created the Committee on External Relations.
 Given the political instability of the day and the threat of war in Europe, it was felt that such a standing committee responsible for studying foreign issues of consequence for Canada would enable senators to enhance their knowledge of world affairs and thus carry out their duties more effectively.
 In 1938 and the years after, the war was central to the committee’s proceedings.

 From 1947 to 1968, the Committee on External Relations continued to carry out its assigned role; awareness and liaison remained foremost among its responsibilities.
 With time, however, more and more emphasis was placed on study and investigation.